 Our standard course fee, which represents the actual cost of operating our programs, including the administrative costs that are necessary to sustain our organization in the long-term.
 This is the suggested rate for families living in high cost of living areas with household net assets of greater than $650,000 and/or annual household income of greater than $180,000.

-Participants at this tuition rate cover only their direct participation costs, including lodging, meals, activities, in-country staff and transportation, and support for local projects.
+Participants at this tuition rate cover only their direct participation costs, including lodging, meals, activities, and other programming.
 Participation at this level is based on the honor system.
 It is available to all families - no documentation required.
 We simply ask families to honestly consider their financial resources and ability to pay the full tuition rate.